detectRecog/PointTrack/README.md

 The current ranking of PointTrack is available in [KITTI leader-board](http://www.cvlibs.net/datasets/kitti/eval_mots.php).
 Until now (03/09/2020), PointTrack still ranks first for both cars and pedestrians.
 The screenshot is saved as `The KITTI Vision Benchmark Suite - MOTS - 20200309.pdf` under this repo.
 The detailed task description of MOTS is avaliable in [MOTS challenge](https://www.vision.rwth-aachen.de/page/mots).

-## License

-This software is released under a creative commons license which allows for personal and research use only.
-For a commercial license please contact the authors.
-You can view a license summary [here](http://creativecommons.org/licenses/by-nc/4.0/).

 ## Getting started